giuseppelazzara98/polito-se2-22-18-HT/client/tests.md

 #### Procedure

 1. Fill all the fields in the form :
-   1. Insert name of the hut.It can't be empty
+   1. Insert name of the hut.
+It can't be empty
    2. Insert the altitude.
 It can't be a negative number
    3. Insert the number of beds.
 It can't be a negative number
    4. Optionally, insert the URL of the website of the hut.
 It must be a http or an https site.
 An example of the site is under the insert field